evykassirer/playing-the-internship-game/docs/2-Interviews/answering_technical_questions.md

 - Speak loudly, clearly, and confidently
   - Being confident does not mean being confident that you are always right or that your code is guaranteed to work.
 A confident person is also comfortable communicating that there are things that they don't know, and places where they could be mistaken.
-  - It's hard to 'teach' being confident, but seeing examples might help gain awareness (see the resources section)
+  - It's hard to 'teach' being confident, but seeing examples might help gain awareness (see the "Other resources" below)
 - Make eye contact if you're doing an in-person interview
 - Practice shaking hands with friends if needed, to get a sense of what a good, firm handshake looks like
 - Explain what you're thinking and doing throughout the interview
 - Using clear variable names and even writing comments while coding is part of communication.
-It helps the interviewer follow what you're doing, and it demonstrates a care for quality code that employers value
+It helps the interviewer follow what you're doing, and it demonstrates a care for quality code, which is valued in the workplace

 > Rudi says: Communication is a difficult life skill to master.
 We're not saying that you have to worry about how much you talk at any point in the interview.
 That would be super stressful and trip you up!
 Rather, we only mean that this is something to keep in mind and improve in the long term.
 Also, it's more important to become good at solving the problem at first than focus on perfecting your delivery.
 I know it's really hard to think about clear communication when your brain is 100% focused on solving the question!
 I can't do it.
 The more comfortable you become with solving the question, the more bandwidth you'll free up to think about other things.

+> Evy says: When I solve a problem in my head, I often think in words, which makes it easier to just verbalize that process to an interviewer.
+Lucky, right?
+I know not everyone thinks this way, but I think practicing verbalizing your thought process will help, even if you're unsure about things.
+You can practice this for coding algorithms, but you can also practice when solving every day life problems :)

 ### Algorithms: starting the interview